Blue Cross Blue Shield Drug Rehab Coverage

-Policyholders may be responsible for the difference in cost between the plan allowance and the specific billed amount by the provider if an out-of-network or non-preferred provider was used.
+BCBS policyholders may be responsible for the difference in cost between the plan allowance and the specific billed amount by the provider if an out-of-network or non-preferred provider was used.
 In these cases, you may need to pay the entire amount.

 Due to the intricate details of Blue Cross Blue Shield insurance coverage from state to state, 1st Step Behavioral Health helps you find the highest possible level of care at the lowest expense.